talmai/docker-wordpress-ecommerce/README.md

-# wordpress-monei
+# docker-wordpress-ecommerce
-This [repository](https://github.com/MONEI/wordpress-monei) contains the Dockerfile for the autobuild of wordpress-monei docker image, which is a Wordpress image with e-Commerce capabilities providing Woocommerce and [MONEI](https://monei.net/) **Payment Gateway**.
+This [repository](https://github.com/talmai/docker-wordpress-ecommerce) contains the Dockerfile for the autobuild of docker-wordpress-ecommerce docker image, which is a Wordpress image with e-Commerce capabilities providing [WooCommerce](https://github.com/woocommerce/woommerce) and [MONEI](https://monei.net/) **Payment Gateway**.

-## What you will get
-An official Wordpress to create a Store, fully customizable along with the MONEI Payment Gateway and Woocommerce plugins included.

-## How
+---

-The Dockerfile uses the official WordPress image and adds MONEI, Woocommerce and a setup script.
+The Dockerfile uses the official WordPress image and adds MONEI, WooCommerce and a setup script.

     docker run --name <containername> monei/wordpress-monei

+---

 ## Usage
 Running this image will give you a empty Wordpress instance, if you want to perform an unattended installation you just need to run: